Spartacus Rugby Club

 Spartacus Rugby Union Football Club, is a Rugby Union team in Gothenburg, Sweden, playing in the top Swedish League.

 History

 Spartacus Rugby Union Football Club was founded in 1968.
-At the driving seat were Göran Olsson, John Phelan and Willard Sartre.
-Back in those days, Spartacus only had a senior men's team.
-The situation is the same today, but of recent years we have had successful ladies and youth teams also.
+At the helm were Göran Olsson, John Phelan and Willard Sartre.
+Then, Spartacus only had a senior men's team.
+It is the same today, but in recent years they also have had success in ladies and youth teams.

-Today they have one senior team which is going through a generation change.
-The team mostly consists of players who have come up through the Spartacus “youth academy” but there is currently a strong foreign contingency within the club, with players from such major rugby nations as England, Ireland, France, New Zealand and Fiji.
-In early 2006, Spartacus acquired a new coach in the form of Jonas Ahl (who is also coach of the Swedish national ladies team) and with Ahl's expert coaching and guidance, we gained promotion to Allsvenskan, the top league in Sweden.
+Spartacus Rugby Club has undergone periods of generational transition at senior level, with many players progressing through the club's youth academy.
+The senior squad has also included international players from countries such as England, Ireland, France, New Zealand, and Fiji.
+In early 2006, the club appointed Jonas Ahl as head coach; at the time, he also served as coach of the Swedish women's national rugby team.
+Under his leadership, Spartacus earned promotion to the Allsvenskan, the highest division in Swedish rugby.